 Resources on the Children’s Minnesota’s website

-To help siblings and classmates understand what is happening at the hospital check out the section on Preparing for Surgery.
+To help siblings and classmates understand what is happening at the hospital check out the section on Getting Ready for Surgery.
 There is a printable coloring book on a PDF file as well as some photo album stories connected to Google Drive to create a story about the hospital.
 This is a great project to work on in the hospital that can be instantly shared with friends and family.

 Recording a family member reading a book, telling a story or singing songs can be a very personal way to stay connected.
 Recording household sounds and making a game of guessing what they are is fun activity for siblings to do for each other.